Negotiations that led to the adoption, in September 2015

-of the Sustainable Development Goals (SGDs), were concluded in August, on the occasion of the United Nations Sustainable Development Summit.
-Since 2013, as mandated by the Rio+20 Conference, the United Nations has been discussing a set of Sustainable Development Goals (SDGs) that will guide national policies and activities of international cooperation in the next fifteen years, following the Millennium Development Goals (MDGs).
+of the Sustainable Development Goals (SGDs) were concluded in August 2015, on the occasion of the United Nations Sustainable Development Summit.
+A process initiated in 2013, in line with the Rio+20 Conference mandate, the SDGs will guide national policies and international cooperation activities over the next fifteen years for follow-up and review of the Millennium Development Goals (MDGs).

 Brazil has taken part in all intergovernmental negotiations.
 The agreed proposal contains 17 goals and 169 targets, covering a broad range of issues, including poverty eradication, food security and agriculture, health, education, gender equality, water and sanitation, energy, sustainable economic growth, infrastructure, reduced inequalities, sustainable cities, sustainable consumption and production patterns, climate change, protection and sustainable use of the oceans and terrestrial ecosystems, peaceful, just and inclusive societies and means of implementation.

 Brazil has played a fundamental role in the implementation of the MDGs and has shown great commitment in the SDGs process.
 Brazil has an important role to play in the promotion of the 2030 Agenda as it hosted the first Conference on the Environment and Development (1992 Earth Summit) and the Rio+ 20 Conference in 2012.
 Brazilian innovations in the field of public policies are also regarded as contributions to the integration of the economic, social and environmental dimensions of sustainable development.